vpon/scala-style-guide/README.md

 ## Modifiers

-Optional variable modifiers should be declared in the following order: override access (private|protected) final implicit lazy.
+Optional variable modifiers should be declared in the following order: `override access (private|protected) final implicit lazy`.

 For example,